 What are you doing?
 The Master?

-Nice.
-So you haven’t gotten to Castile, yet?
+So, you haven’t gotten to Castile, yet?

-Even though he was afraid, he pretended to ignore them.
-He brought his phone closer to his face like he was absorbed in his conversation.
+Even though afraid, he pretended he wasn’t.
+He moved his phone closer to his face, absorbing himself in his conversation.

 Maybe you’re not going.

 Josh fired off a sarcastic reply.
 “Guys, I think you have the wrong idea, you’re not my type.”
-He tucked his phone into his pocket then snatched the fresh bottle of beer.
+He tucked his phone into his pocket and snatched the fresh bottle of beer.
 He shook it as he sent the man a crooked grin.
 “Thanks for the beer, though.”

 The blond slammed a plastic badge on the wooden surface of the bar.
 He tapped it.
 “Where is she?”